SenNath/Image-Classifier/README.md

  • For all convolution layers, stride S = 1, padding P = 1

- • All layers, except for the pooling layers and for the last (softmax-)layer should use ReLU-nonlinearities.
+ • All layers, except for the pooling layers and for the last (softmax-)layer uses ReLU-nonlinearities.

  • Network is trained using Adam with momentum using 45000 randomly sampled examples from the training dataset.
 The remaining 5000 examples is used for validation.

- • Use batch-normalization on the last layer activations (immediately before computing the softmax) when training the network.
+ • Batch-normalization is used on the last layer activations (immediately before computing the softmax) when training the network.

  • Diﬀerent parameter initializations like Xavier, He etc. is used to ﬁnd settings that are stable and yield good solutions.